lawrennd/snippets/_information-game/includes/inertia-information-component.md

 * Effective Lagrangian emerges from information flow
 }

 \notes{The connection to the Fisher Information Matrix reveals how inertia emerges geometrically.
 As the system unfolds, the Fisher matrix $G(\boldsymbol{\theta})$ acquires structure in its off-diagonal components, particularly between different temporal scales.
-This creates an effective Lagrangian-like structure where:}
+This creates an effective Lagrangian-like structure where
 $$
 \mathcal{L}_{\text{eff}} \sim \boldsymbol{\theta}_X^\top G_{XX} \boldsymbol{\theta}_X - V(\boldsymbol{\theta})
-$$
+$$}

-\notes{The variational principle identified in Jaynes' World,}
+\notes{The variational principle identified in Jaynes' World,
 $$
 \delta \int_{t_i}^{t_{i+1}} \boldsymbol{\theta}_{X_i}^\top G_{X_i X_i} \boldsymbol{\theta}_{X_i} \, \text{d}t = 0
 $$
-\notes{takes the form of a principle of least action when interpreted through the temporal partitioning, giving rise to effective equations of motion that preserve information across time.
+takes the form of a principle of least action when interpreted through the temporal partitioning, giving rise to effective equations of motion that preserve information across time.
 The inertial properties emerge as statistical patterns in how information geometry evolves, stabilizing into recognizable macroscopic laws of motion.}

 \notes{The resistance to change that characterizes inertial systems is ultimately an expression of how information persists and propagates through the Fisher geometry of maximum entropy systems.}